With my Great Grandson

 For Friends and Beta brothers of Larry Knowles, you may link to the Tribute written by me and his many friends.
 A Memorial Service for Larry was held October 3, 2007 at the Univerity of Utah Alumni House.

-I will be offering MEA 200 as an online DELTA course (Section 601) every Spring Semester and Fall Semester, and as a regular lecture class during the first session of Summer School.
+I will be offering MEA 200 as an online DELTA course (Section 601) every Spring Semester and Fall Semester, and as a regular lecture class during the second session of Summer School each year.
 Though DELTA courses are designed for non-resident students (NDS), full-time students (DS) who wish to have flexibility in their scheduling of classes are also welcome (in fact, during the last several years, more than 95% of the enrollment has been DS).
 The DELTA course is offered entirely online.

 Before registering for my any of my MEA 200 classes, prospective students should link to SYLLABUS.